yarnpkg/yarn/README.md

 1. `esy build-eject` creates `node_modules/.cache/esy/Makefile`
 2. `make -f ./node_modules/.cache/esy/Makefile PKG_NAME.shell` will put you in a build env shell
 3. Try to run commands specified in `package.json's` esy build config and see what goes wrong.

+If the package is a converted opam package, you might want to inspect the generated package.json, as well as the original opam file and make sure that it was converted correctly.